-The course is a four phase (18-month) developmentally sequenced professional preparation for those holding at least a first degree and who value learning about, as well as contributing to, the diverse needs and aspirations of learners and communities.
+The course is a four phase (two year) developmentally sequenced professional preparation for those holding at least a first degree and who value learning about, as well as contributing to, the diverse needs and aspirations of learners and communities.

-The course is offered on campus in Townsville and Cairns, and externally (online with internal options) with two mandatory one-week residential blocks over the duration of the program.
+The course is offered on campus in Townsville and Cairns, and externally (online with internal options) with a mandatory one-week residential block during Orientation week.
 Students who study externally can elect to enrol in individual subjects internally.

 This course includes a prescribed professional placement in primary schools in each of the first three phases of the course for a total of 60 placement days, a 20-day extended capstone in the final phase and school based experiences with primary students in selected subjects within the course.
 Graduate teachers may be required to undertake such placements away from the campus at which they are enrolled, at their own expense.